Andreas Stamatiadis: Managerial career

 In the summer of 1979, after his tenure at AEK was over, Stamatiadis took over as coach of Atromitos, where he secured the league title in second division, while in 1980 he sat for the first time on the bench of Egaleo in the second division, keeping them in the category.
 The following season, he claimed the promotion to the first division, which he did not secure in the end, as he was defeated by Rodos of Michalis Bellis in a draw, at the stadium of Heraklion, with 1–0 loss in at the extra time.
-In 1981 Stamatiadis was the coach of Diagoras, but in the summer of 1982 he returned to Egaleo.
+In 1981 Stamatiadis was the coach of Diagoras for a year and in the summer of 1982 he returned to Egaleo.
 The team from the western suburbs won the last championship of the South and were promoted to the first division.
-Stamatiadis also coached Rodos, Trikala, Lamia, Anagennisi Karditsa, Chalkida and Acharnaikos.
+In 1985 he returned to Atromitos for a season and then coached Acharnaikos.

-In 1986, he also coached Greece U21 for six years, where in 1988 he led them to the final of the European U21 Championship, against France.
+In 1986, he was the manager of Greece U21 for six years.
+During his years they reached the final of the 1988 European U21 Championship, against France.
 From 1992 on, he worked time to time the infrastructure departments of AEK, while for several years he was the director of these departments, a position from which he left in 2013, when he was replaced by Akis Zikos.

 After football

-Stamatiadis continuously participates in the events of the AEK Veterans Association, of which he was also President, while bequeathing his adoration for the team to his two sons, Dimitris and Kostas, who are actively involved with AEK Amateur sections offering from administrative positions their services to the "double-headed eagle.
+Stamatiadis continuously participated in the events of the Veterans Association of AEK Athens, where he was also their president, while bequeathing his adoration for the team to his two sons, Dimitris and Kostas, who are actively involved with AEK Amateur sections offering from administrative positions their services to the club.
+In 28 February 2024 at Agia Sophia Stadium, before the match of AEK against PAS Giannina, he was honoured with the "golden double-headed eagle" by Dimitris Melissanidis for his services to the club.

+Personal life and death

+Stamatiadis was married and had two sons.
+He died after series of health issues in Athens, on 23 January 2025, at the age of 89.